madnesspie/aiohttp-tokenauth/README.md

 # aiohttp-tokenauth

-Simple way to add token auth level in your aiohttp app
+Simple way to add token auth level in your aiohttp app.